ErikLVicente/Portfolio/README.md

 <img align="left" width="250" height="150" src="https://github.com/eriklvicente/Portfolio/blob/main/img/namespace-k8s.png"> **[Creating a project on kubenetes using namespaces for isolate application and data base ](https://github.com/ErikLVicente/rotten-potatoes)**

 In this demo we will create a project on kubenetes using namespaces for isolate application and data base.
 Namespaces are a way to organize clusters into virtual sub-clusters — they can be helpful when different teams or projects share a Kubernetes cluster.
-Any number of namespaces are supported within a cluster, each logically separated from others but with the ability to communicate with each other.

 #